GratitudeToken/foct/README.md

 - Luminosity

-It gets interesting when you apply moving CSS gradient backgrounds to different parts of the UI, like for buttons, icons, text, backgrounds or entire viewport.
+It gets interesting when you apply moving CSS gradient backgrounds to different parts of the UI, like for buttons, icons, text, backgrounds or to the entire viewport.

 I noticed some really cool visual effects in my experimentation.